The Emperor Norton Trust

 • an advocate for fair labor practices

-• a religious humanist who defended the separation of church and state and stood against sectarianism
+• a religious humanist and pluralist who defended the separation of church and state and stood against sectarianism

-• a defender of the people's right to fair taxes and basic services, including well-maintained streets, streetcars, trains, and ferries
+• a defender of the people's right to fair taxes and basic services, including safe and well-maintained streets, streetcars, ferries, and trains

 • Putting Emperor Norton’s name on a prominent San Francisco and Bay Area landmark that sees some 300,000 vehicles — and even more pairs of eyes — per day would: